tishost/hrms/API_DOCUMENTATION.md

 - The Owner role is automatically assigned to new owners
 - Each owner gets a unique `owner_uid` generated automatically
 - **Phone numbers must be unique** - no duplicate phone numbers allowed
-- **OTP verification is required** for owner registration
+- **OTP verification is required** for owner registration when OTP system is enabled
 - OTP expires after 10 minutes
 - OTP can be resent after 1 minute cooldown
 - For testing, OTP is returned in the response (remove in production)
+- **Reports are owner-specific** - each owner can only see their own data
+- **Date ranges** for reports should be reasonable (not too long periods)
+- **Report generation** includes real-time data from the database